MixCE: Training Autoregressive Language Models by Mixing Forward and Reverse Cross-Entropies: Methodology

 Optimizing \mixces{} is non-trivial.
 The obstacle is to minimize the reverse CE, $-\mathbb{E}_{x \sim Q_\theta}[\log P(x)]$ with respect to $\theta$.
 To this end, we need to know $P$ and to have a differentiable sampling operation from $Q_\theta$.
 In our synthetic experiments (\S~\ref{sec:synthetic}), we use a distribution $P$ of our own construction and use Gumbel-Softmax~\cite{JangGP17, MaddisonMT17} to make the sampling operation differentiable.

 However, in a real setting, we do not know $P$.
-To deal with this, we take the following steps to derive an approximated reverse cross-entropy (we omit the negative sign for simplicity):
+To deal with this, we take the following steps to derive an approximation of the gradient of the reverse cross-entropy (we omit the negative sign for simplicity):

 First, from (\ref{eq:rev_ce}) to (\ref{eq:acc}), we substitute expected log-likelihood by \emph{expected accuracy}. \citet{ozan2019expected} shows that expected accuracy is a comparable or better alternative loss function to cross-entropy for classification tasks.
 Then, following the Policy Gradient theorem \cite{williams1992simple, sutton1999policy}, we get (\ref{eq:policy1}) and (\ref{eq:policy2}), where we view model $Q_\theta$ as the policy and $P(x)$ as the reward we want to optimize for the whole sequence.
 Next, we switch from the expectation of $Q_\theta$ to the expectation of $P$ (from (\ref{eq:policy2}) to (\ref{eq:importance1}) and (\ref{eq:importance2})), so that we can use the offline samples from $P$ (data samples in the training set) instead of online sampling from $Q_\theta$.
 We unfold $Q_\theta(x)$, which results in (\ref{eq:unfold}).
 Until this point, theoretically, we are already able to optimize the model using Equation (\ref{eq:unfold}) without knowing $P$.
 However, the product of $Q_\theta(x_t|x_{<t})$ has a very high variance, and in practice, it underflows when $T$ is large.
 Therefore, we apply a final rough approximation that leads to (\ref{eq:final}).